panobi/metrics-sdk/README.md

 ## Overview

-This SDK lets you push metrics data to your Panobi workspace.
+This SDK lets you push metrics data from your private data source to your Panobi workspace, so you can observe growth patterns and make better-informed product decisions.

 It also serves as an example for using the integration API in other languages.

 ## Who is it for?

+If you use a private or in-house data warehouse system, this SDK will allow you to connect your data.

-Anyone with a private or in-house data warehouse system who cannot use our other metrics data source integrations.
+(If you use a third-party data warehouse system, please check out our other data integrations in your Panobi settings.)

 ## How does it work?

 The SDK is based on metrics and items.
-Metrics are created in the Panobi UI and have a unique intendifier, which is a string.
+Metrics are created in the Panobi UI and have a unique identifier, which is a string.
 Items are pairs of a calendar day and a numeric (float or integer) value.
 Metrics items can be sent one at a time or in batches of up to 1000 items.
 Panobi will only store new items.

 ## Compatibility